GeekyDeaks/g29-hall-sensor-mod/README.md

 The A1324 is rated at 5V, but it was found during testing that it actually works at 3.3V, so it appears to be completely compatible with the G29.
 There is however another variant, the [A1319](https://docs.rs-online.com/1a99/0900766b815eefb8.pdf), which is rated at 3.3V

-# mod design
+# Mod design

-This design engages with the stock potentiometer, using it as the base of the magenet holder.
+This design engages with the stock potentiometer, using it as the base of the magnet holder.

 ![mod](img/hall_mk2_1_model.png)